 Q: One recipe makes too much bread for me, what should I do?

-A: Try freezing baked dough instead of halving recipes.
+A: Try freezing baked bread instead of halving recipes.

-If your bread doesn’t turn out – for whatever reason – don’t give up!
+If your bread baking doesn’t turn out – for whatever reason – don’t give up!
 Try again and see if you can spot the error.
-Remember that the baking of bread is an art, not an exact science, and the more you practice your craft the better you’ll become!
+Remember that the bread making process is an art, not an exact science, and the more you practice your craft, the better you’ll become!

 - Potato Buttermilk Bread